The Limo at JFK (New York)

 They really like their frankfurters here and even have a count down for the hot dog eating contest, held on Independence Day.

 A Silent Prayer

-Having previously visited Ground Zero, we decided to take at look at the two Memorial Pools to commemorate the nearly 3,000 people that perished on, or soon after, that fateful day.
-It was eerily quiet, despite being busy, and a beautifully simple design, with cascading water into the pools.
-All the names have been engraved around the edges.
+Having previously visited Ground Zero, we decided to take at look at the two Memorial Pools to commemorate the nearly 3,000 people that perished on, or soon after, that fateful day in 2001.
+It was eerily quiet – despite being busy with visitors.
+I was impressed with the beautifully simple design, with water cascading into the pools.
+All the names of those who preished have been engraved around the edges.
 It was a time for quiet reflection.

 Bryant Park, New York, in the winter sunshine.

 We picked up a hire car and drove to Princeton, one of America’s oldest private universities.
 I was especially keen to see their art gallery, with donations from rich patrons.
 The others were more interested in the Einstein connection.

 She has the confident look of a banker’s wife